Hejarshahabi/PySIC/README.md

     from PySIC import Data

-*The first and second arguments are features, and label raster, respectively.
+*The first and second arguments are features, and label raster, respectively.Invenotry or label values should start from 1 not zero, so make sure that 0 is not associated with any classes in inventory layer.
 It returns information on data bands, rows and columns and then convert them to a 2D matrices.
 Each column in new training dataset represents an image or feature band, and each row shows a pixel*

     instance=Data.InputData(data,inventory)